- View Offline

 Occasionally at the bottom of the page, there are many blogposts.
 A page with Search Results or a page of many products, you'll see a list of additional pages listed at the bottom.
 Think about the bottom of the Google Search Results page.
 Here I am on Google, if I do a Search for lynda.com, you'll see that I get a list of all kinds of stuff here that pertains to lynda.com, and then down here at the bottom, I have this long Goooooogle at the bottom which has a series of numbers plus the Next button.

 And if we just take a look at this right now inside of Firefox, you would not see a whole lot that was terribly interesting.
 It's a bulleted list with some numbers and some characters that point you in either direction.
 So how we can make this look a little bit more interesting?
 Well, of course, Bootstrap has some styles for dealing with something like this.
-So if we go to our numbers go horizontally on the page.
+So if we go to <nav> and we add here a class of pagination, that would be a great way to start by making our numbers go horizontally on the page.

 I'll just go ahead and Save that and preview that inside of Firefox.
 You'll see that I have a series of numbers that are now in boxes stretched out here on the page.
 Now if you noticed on the Google Results Page, we landed on one of the pages, and there was an indication of which page we are on.
 If we were on Page 1, for example, there would be nothing before that, so the number 1 might be grayed out and so might the double caret on the left side of this Pagination, and Bootstrap has a way of doing that as well.